wallaceEcoMod/wallace/README.md

 # WALLACE
-a shiny-implemented web app for building and evaluating ecological niche models from GBIF data
+a flexible platform for reproducible modeling of species niches and distributions built for community expansion

 currently master is Wallace v0.4